Skip to main content

 The concept of hiddur mitzvah also allows makers the luxury of creating seder plates that fit with the portions of the ritual they want to emphasize—as you’ll see in the plates below (all of them, except the oldest known seder plate, are also featured here).
 In other words, rather than form following function, function may follow form.

-This is the oldest known seder plate.
-From pre-expulsion Spain, it’s housed in the Israel Museum, Jerusalem.
-A ceramic lusterware plate created in the 15th century, it’s one of a very few ceremonial pieces known to have survived the expulsion of Jews from Spain in 1492.
+This ceramic lusterware plate from pre-expulsion Spain—created in the 15th century and housed in the Israel Museum, Jerusalem—is one of a very few ceremonial pieces known to have survived the expulsion of Jews from Spain in 1492.
 Like many of the contemporary pieces featured on these pages, there are references to elements of the seder written on the plate.
 In this case there are four: pesach, matzah, maror, and the word seder itself.
 Interestingly, there are slight errors in the Hebrew on the plate.
 This likely reflects the fact that, for hundreds of years, restrictions kept Jews out of the metalworking guilds—so many traditional objects were made by Christian craftspeople unfamiliar with Hebrew.

 Chicago architect and Judaica designer Amy Reichert’s stone and brass Seder Plate (2008) tells the Exodus story by focusing on bondage and liberation.
 The foods of slavery—maror, chazeret, and charoset—are found on the stone base, representing Jerusalem.
 The polished brass disc is for the foods of freedom: pesach, beitzah, and karpas.
 A channel exists between the levels for the salt water that moistens the karpas, representing the Red Sea.
 One of Reichert’s goals was to allow everyone access to the holiday, so there is no Hebrew on the plate.